Year 6 Transition

 - School bag, a rucksack with two straps suitable for carrying exercise books, textbooks, a reading book and equipment.
 We do not permit handbags.

 - Pencil case containing two black/blue writing pens, red pen, pencil, rubber, ruler.

 - Scientific calculator Casio FX-83GT PLUS.
 It is essential that students purchase this calculator, as the Maths teachers will only teach how to use this calculator's functions over the next 5 years in preparation for GCSE.

 Optional equipment: Protractor and compasses

-Mobile phones, iPods, MP3 players and fidget spinners are not allowed in school.
+Mobile phones, iPods/MP3 players and fidget toys/spinners are not allowed in school.
+Fizzy drinks are also not allowed.
 These items will be confiscated if seen in school and returned at the end of the school day if a first time offense.
 Students are responsible for all items.
 The school cannot be held liable for theft or accidental damage of personal items or items of sentimental value.

 Payments, parents evening and behaviour